Aleksandar Šapić: Charity work

-He is the founder of a humanitarian foundation –Be Humane that is founded in 2014, and it started working in June, 2014.
-Be Humane raises funds in order to help children, adults, institutions and organizations from Serbia.
+He is the founder of a humanitarian foundation – Be Humane that is founded in 2014, and it started working in June 2014.
+Be Humane raises funds in order to help children, adults, institutions and organisations from Serbia.
 Be Humane in a very short time became one of the most relevant and most trusted humanitarian foundations in the region and its aim is to help to cure and ensuring needed therapy for children at the first place.

 Since it was founded until today, with the help of Be Humane more than 1 million euros was raised.
 Thanks to that great number of users' help were supplied with therapy and send to proper medical treatment.
 In February 2016 Aleksandar Šapić donated all the medals he won in his water polo career and they are being sold in auction, money raised in this humane action will be donated for curing and therapies of Be Humane users.

 He received numerous awards for community service and humanitarian work.
 With those awards, many institutions in Serbia showed respect and gratitude to him for everything he did in the field of humanitarian work as an active sportsman and he continued doing, even in a more intense and responsible way, after he is retired from water polo.

 Personal life

 Šapić is married and a father of two sons.
 He lives and works in Belgrade.
 He speaks Serbian, Russian, Italian, and English.

-Šapić has appeard in the 2004 Serbian film When I Grow Up, I'll Be a Kangaroo, portraying the role of a local neighborhood heavy named Gangula.
+Šapić has appeared in the 2004 Serbian film When I Grow Up, I'll Be a Kangaroo, portraying the role of a local neighbourhood heavy named Gangula.
 He took part in the humanitarian TV program Ples sa zvezdama, a Serbian version of Dancing with the Stars.